dariaomelkina/MacOS_drivers_instruction/README.md

 We will try both approaches, starting with the newer, more secure, and, perhaps, an easier one –– DriverKit framework.

+---

 ## Drivers using DriverKit framework:
-*This –– the first version of the instruction –– is based on the [official guidelines](https://developer.apple.com/documentation/driverkit/creating_a_driver_using_the_driverkit_sdk) [3] for writing drivers with DriverKit SDK.*
+*This –– the first version of the instruction –– is based on the [official guidelines](https://developer.apple.com/documentation/driverkit/creating_a_driver_using_the_driverkit_sdk) [3] for writing drivers with DriverKit SDK and the sample code [5].*

 ## Starting:
-Delivering a driver using DriverKit requires creating a macOS app.
-All these drivers come with apps.

 To start a project, we will create it in the Xcode, which provides a base template for creating DriverKit drivers.

 Open Xcode and create a new project (You can also add drivers code to a pre-existing project, Xcode gives an option for this):